anovio1/message-pack-parser/docs/developer_aggregator_guide.md

 *   **Testing:** When adding a new stat, **you must add a corresponding unit test** in `tests/unit/test_aggregator.py`.
 The pattern is to create small, static Polars DataFrames and use `polars.testing.assert_frame_equal` to verify your function's output.
 *   **Registry Validation:** The test suite automatically runs `utils/config_validator.py` to ensure that all registered stats are consistent with the rest of the application's configuration.
 *   **CLI Integration:** The `STATS_REGISTRY` directly powers the application's CLI.
-The `description` field from your `Stat` object will automatically appear in the help text for the `parser list-stats` command, and the keys are used to validate input to the `--stat` flag.
+The `description` field from your `Stat` object will automatically appear in the help text for the `tube list-stats` command, and the keys are used to validate input to the `--stat` flag.

 ## 7. Data Dictionary and Change Management